 General CT Information

-- CT Scanners use a x-ray source and pass x-rays through the object being scanned to a detector on the other side.
+CT Scanners use an x-ray source and pass x-rays through the object being scanned to a detector on the other side.

-- Numerical algorithms construct a 2-D cross section of the object from all the 1-D projections and allows you to see inside the object.
+Numerical algorithms construct a 2-D cross-section of the object from all the 1-D projections and allow you to see inside the object.

-- PERM can scan full diameter cores (3″ to 4″+) in core tubes or coreholders.
+PERM Inc. can scan full diameter cores (3″ to 4″+) in core tubes or coreholders.

-- PERM can scan many other types of laboratory experiments to gain visualization and further understanding.
+PERM Inc. can scan many other types of laboratory experiments to gain visualization and further understanding.

 There are primarily 2 types of X-Ray CT Scanning